tanishq078/50_JavaScript_Projects/README.md

-## 50 JavaScript projects using simple HTML, CSS and Vanila Js.
+## Javascript Projects and Concepts